ONLINE INDOOR FOOTBALL LEAGUE

 Welcome to the OIFL!
 If you're here, hopefully this is what you're looking for.
 If you're accidentally stumbling upon this page, hopefully you're interested enough to jump on board and get onto the OIFL waiting list!
 Feel free to use the contact form below or email the OIFL Commissioner at oifloffice@yahoo.com at any time if this is confusing or overwhelming.
 If you couldn't guess, these are the OIFL's rules, broken up into four categories: general rules, the in-season stuff, after the season, and final notes.

 Requirements to Play: To play in the OIFL, you need a working e-mail address and the internet.
-I would also strongly suggest you have a Facebook Messenger account (or AIM, though we don't use that much anymore) for greater workability with other owners, but it's not a requirement.
+I would also strongly suggest you have a Facebook Messenger account for greater workability with other owners, but it's not a requirement.

 Creating a Team's Name: A team's name needs to have the city/region and a mascot.
 It must be in good taste.
 You can use real indoor team names, provided that team doesn't play anymore (OIFL's London Monarchs is an example).